auth0-samples/auth0-grails3-spring-security-mvc-sample/README.md

 Add one or more `connections` to your application - for instance Google Social Connection, or username-password DB connection.

+##### In "Advanced Settings"

+Under the OAuth tab, change the JsonWebToken Signature Algorithm to HS256.

+Alternatively, download the certificate available in the Certificates tab and make appropriate changes to your auth0.properties file to use the certificate and the default RS256 signature algorithm.

 ###### Add Role Based Authorization By Creating an Auth0 Rule